Social determinants of mental health: Inequities in mental health

 Globally, in 2019, 1 in every 8 individuals (12.5% of the population) lived with a mental disorder; however, in 2020, due to the COVID-19 pandemic, that number grew dramatically by around 27%.
 While mental illnesses and disorders have become more prevalent, studies have shown that mental health outcomes are worse for some populations and communities than others.
-One such inequity is that of gender: females are twice as likely to have a mental illness than males.
+Socioeconomic, racial, and gender-based inequities impact the spread of which populations are inflicted with more mental illnesses and disorders.